Indian Armed Forces: Special Forces

-Weapons of mass destruction

-Chemical and biological weapons

-In 1992 India signed the Chemical Weapons Convention (CWC), stating that it did not have chemical weapons or the capacity or capability to manufacture them.
-By so doing, India became one of the original signators of the Chemical Weapons Convention [CWC] in 1993, and ratified it on 2 September 1996.
-In June 1997, India declared its stock of chemical weapons (1,044 tonnes of sulphur mustard) had been destroyed.
-By the end of 2006, India had destroyed more than 75 percent of its chemical weapons/material stockpile and was granted an extension to destroying the remaining stocks by April 2009.
-It was expected to achieve 100 percent destruction within that time frame.
-India informed the United Nations in May 2009 that it had destroyed its stockpile of chemical weapons in compliance with the international Chemical Weapons Convention.
-With this India has become third country after South Korea and Albania to do so.
-This was cross-checked by United Nations' inspectors.

-India has also ratified the Biological Weapons Convention (January 1973) and pledges to abide by its obligations.
-There is no clear evidence, circumstantial or otherwise, that directly points toward an offensive biological weapons programme.
-India does possess the scientific capability and infrastructure to launch such an offensive programme, but has chosen not to do so.

 Nuclear weapons

 India has been in possession of nuclear weapons since 1974.
 Its most recent nuclear test took place on 11 May 1998, when Operation Shakti (Pokhran-II) was initiated with the detonation of one fusion and three fission bombs.
 On 13 May 1998, two additional fission devices were detonated.
 However, India maintains a "no-first use" and a nuclear deterrence policy against nuclear adversaries.
 Its nuclear doctrine envisages building a credible minimum deterrent for maintaining a "second strike capability" which would be massive and designed to induce unacceptable damage on the enemy.
 India is one of only four nations in the world to possess a Nuclear triad.
-India's nuclear missiles include the Prithvi, the Agni the Shaurya, the Sagarika, the Dhanush, and others.
+India's nuclear missiles include the Prithvi, the Agni, the Shaurya, the Sagarika, the Dhanush, and others.
 India conducted its first test with the Agni-V in April 2012 and a second test in September 2013.
 With its 7000 km range, it can carry a nuclear warhead to the east to include all of China, and to the west deep into Europe.
 Agni-VI, with a perceived range of 10000–12000 km is also under development with features like multiple independently targetable re-entry warheads (MIRVs).